jcblw/blog/src/content/blog/climate-cognition.md

 ## Journey to a new climate cognition

 I am not sure about you, but I have a mission statement for life.
 I created one a few years back when hearing a talk from [Jeff Weiner](https://www.linkedin.com/in/jeffweiner08/) at [Headspace](https://headspace.com/) when I worked there.
-It was an exciting concept because it was a very general statement that could make it super simple to decide.
-I have been looking for a job recently, and I could ask myself this question.
+It was an exciting concept because it was a very general statement that could make it super simple to decisions.
+I was looking for a job recently, and I could ask myself this question.
 Does this new job follow my mission statement?
 If no, I could immediately say no. My mission statement at the time of writing this is as follows:

 > To increase access to new experiences around the world.